nils-werner/laravel-scaffold/README.md

 ## Installation

-Add nils-werner\scaffold as a requirement to composer.json:
+Add `nils-werner/scaffold` as a requirement to composer.json:

 ```json
 {